csbhr/FFHQ-UV/README.md

 - Sample classification considering attributes such as gender, age, beard, etc.
 - Latent space interpolation within each sample category.

-More detailed descriptions and source codes will be released later.

 Some quantitative comparisons between FFHQ-UV and FFHQ-UV-Interpolate (the values of ID std. are divided by the value of FFHQ):
 |  Dataset   | ID std. $\uparrow$ | # UV-maps $\uparrow$ | BS Error $\downarrow$ |
 |  ----  | ----  | ----  | ----  |